TEN-T and FENIX: Trans-European Networks and Data Exchange

 Federated governance defines the terms of membership and technical aspects of FENIX connectors.
 In particular, it oversees the implementation of connectors and links with certification authorities and bodies.
 ERTICO acts as the main orchestrator of the system.
 GS1 Germany participates actively via EDI systems.

-The current framework in 2025 promotes interoperability through standards.
-Communication takes place between connectors rather than between client platforms, ensuring greater scalability and security.
+The current framework promotes interoperability through standards.
+Communication takes place between connectors rather than between client platforms, thereby ensuring greater scalability and security.

 Design Principles and Examples of Interoperability